StavWasPlayZ/stavwasplayz/README.md

 ### Tools
 [![Tools](https://go-skill-icons.vercel.app/api/icons?i=gimp,davinci)](https://skillicons.dev)

+## Frequently Asked Questions

+> When was the last time you touched grass?

+Good question.
+You see-

 <!--
 **StavWasPlayZ/stavwasplayz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.